 Before you prep for interviews, get clear on the job.

-A BDR’s main job is to generate pipeline.
+A BDR's role is to fill the top of the sales pipeline.
 That means:

-It’s sales, but it’s top-of-funnel.
-You’re not closing deals.
-You’re starting conversations.
+It's sales, but you're not closing deals.
+You're starting conversations.

 What interviewers want to see?